 Class allocations will depend on the number of students enrolling; precise times (within the stated ranges) will be confirmed on individual timetables once registered.

-You’ll be treated like a professional colleague from day one on our fully accredited Chartered Institute of Building (CIOB) course.
+Join us on our fully accredited Chartered Institute of Building (CIOB) and Chartered Association of Building Engineers (CABE) course.
 You’ll get constant hands-on experience, including running a simulated building company, creating a proposal for a real site development, and producing a project management presentation for clients.

 High-quality, iconic buildings are changing the skylines of our cities.
 This means that the construction industry is no longer just about technical competence.
 Nowadays, managers must focus increasingly on client needs as well as environmental and social concerns.